 Property Agreements

-Spouses can make an agreement to divide their property whatever way they think is best.
-If the agreement in made in the manner specified in The Family Property Act, a court will not generally change the way the property is divided.
+Spouses can make an agreement to divide their property in whatever way they think is best.
+If the agreement meets the requirements of an interspousal contract under The Family Property Act, a court will not generally change the way the property is divided.
+Even if the agreement is not an interspousal contract, courts can still consider it.

 -